apptainer/apptainer-userdocs/persistent_overlays.rst

 .. code::

-   $ singularity sif add --datatype 4 --partfs 2 --parttype 4 --partarch 2 --groupid 1 ubuntu_latest.sif overlay.img
+   $ {command} sif add --datatype 4 --partfs 2 --parttype 4 --partarch 2 --groupid 1 ubuntu_latest.sif overlay.img

 Below is the explanation what each parameter means, and how it can possibly affect the operation: